nmshd/documentation/_docs_operate/connector-cli-operations.md

 The `cancel` command can be used to cancel the Identity deletion process if it has already been [initialized](#initialization-command) but the end of the grace period has not yet been reached.
 Checking the [status](#status-command) of the Identity displays the end of the grace period.
+A log entry will confirm if the Identity deletion process was cancelled successfully.